gvwilson/thirdbit/_posts/2024/2024-02-18-our-process.md

 -   Products:
     -   Prioritized list of objectives and key results

-> Note: we used to define more of these each quarter than we do now.
+> Note: we used to define thirty or more tasks each quarter
+> rather than a handful of OKRs.
 > The theory was that if we're meeting all of our targets,
 > our targets weren't ambitious enough.
-> We now realize that setting ourselves up for continual failure like that isn't actually helpful.
+> We now realize that setting ourselves up to fall short time and again
+> isn't actually helpful.

 ### Engineering OKR Reviews